solo-io/gloo/docs/content/reference/cli/glooctl_gateway-api_convert.md

 # To load a bunch of '*.yaml' or '*.yml' files in nested directories.
 You can also use the '--retain-input-folder-structure' option to keep the original file structure, which can be helpful in CI/CD pipelines.
   glooctl gateway-api convert --input-dir ./gloo-configs --output-dir ./_output --retain-input-folder-structure

-# Configuration can also be pulled an translated directly from a running Gloo Gateway Instance (version 1.17+).
-# Port forward to the running gloo instance to grab its snapshot
-  kubectl -n gloo-system port-forward deploy/gloo 9091
-  curl localhost:9091/snapshots/input > gg-input.json
+To download a Gloo Gateway snapshot from a running 'gloo' pod (verison 1.17+) and generate Gateway API YAML files from that snapshot. kubectl -n gloo-system port-forward deploy/gloo 9091 curl localhost:9091/snapshots/input > gg-input.json

   glooctl gateway-api convert --input-snapshot gg-input.json --output-dir ./_output

-# For all commands you can print stats about the migration such as number of configs
+# To get the stats for each migration, such as the number of configuration files that were generated, add the '--print-stats' option.
   glooctl gateway-api convert --input-file gloo-yamls.yaml --output-dir ./_output --print-stats

-# If the yaml files contain non Gloo API yaml they can be retained by adding '--include-unknown'
+# To retain non-Gloo Gateway API YAML files, add  the '--include-unknown' option.
   glooctl gateway-api convert --input-file gloo-yamls.yaml --output-dir ./_output --include-unknown
 ```

 ### Options

 ```
-      --combine-route-options                 Combine routeOptions that are exactly the same and share them among the HTTPRoutes
+      --combine-route-options                 Combine RouteOptions that are exactly the same and share them among the HTTPRoutes
-      --create-namespaces                     Create namespaces for the objects in a file --delete-output-dir                     Delete the output directory if it already exists --gloo-control-plane string             Name of the Gloo control plane pod -n, --gloo-control-plane-namespace string   Namespace of the Gloo control plane pod (default "gloo-system") -h, --help                                  help for convert
+      --create-namespaces                     Create namespaces for the objects in a file.
+      --delete-output-dir                     Delete the output directory if it already exists.
+      --gloo-control-plane string             Name of the Gloo control plane pod -n, --gloo-control-plane-namespace string   Namespace of the Gloo control plane pod (default "gloo-system") -h, --help                                  help for convert
-      --include-unknown                       Copy unknown resources to output files (if files contain resources that are not Gloo APIs)
+      --include-unknown                       Copy non-Gloo Gateway resources to the output directory without changing them.
-      --input-dir string                      InputDir to read yaml/yml files recursively --input-file string                     Convert single file to Gateway API --input-snapshot string                 Gloo input snapshot file location --output-dir string                     Output directory to write Gateway API configurations, it must not exist before or can be deleted/recreated with --recreate-output-dir (default "./_output")
+      --input-dir string                      InputDir to read yaml/yml files recursively --input-file string                     Convert a single YAML file to the Gateway API --input-snapshot string                 Gloo input snapshot file location --output-dir string                     Output directory to write Gateway API configurations to.
+The directory must not exist before starting the migration.
+To delete and recreate the output directory, use the --recreate-output-dir option (default "./_output")
       --print-stats                           Print stats about the conversion
-      --retain-input-folder-structure         When writing the output write the Gateway API configurations in the same folder structure they were read from (input-dir only)
+      --retain-input-folder-structure         Arrange the generated Gateway API files in the same folder structure they were read from (input-dir only).
 ```

 ### Options inherited from parent commands